etchteam/offline-ux/src/offline-fallback-page.md

 ## Conclusion

-The offline page works well as a fallback when a page can't be served due to connectivity issues.
-It provides a nice safety net where we can control what the user sees when they're offline and a simple version can be implemented quickly enough that it could be added to any project.
+The offline page provides a nice safety net where we can control what the user sees when they're offline.
+A simple version can be implemented quickly enough that it could be added to any project and immediately benefit Offline User Experience.

-Looking beyond the offline page, ideally we shouldn't need to fall back to it at all.
-The ultimate offline experience would be if the whole website worked without a connection, then we wouldn't need to fall back to an offline page and users could carry on relatively uninterrupted!
+Looking beyond the offline page, ideally we should only need to fall back to it as a last resort.
+The ultimate offline experience would be if the whole website worked without a connection.